***THIS PAGE IS NOT PUBLIC***

 BILL GILLIAM piano

-KAYLA MILMINE
+KAYLA MILMINE soprano saxophone

-AMBROSE POTTIE
+AMBROSE POTTIE drums

 The string of surnames may read like they’re a one-off collaboration, but this Toronto trio is anything but.
 Blending spontaneous invention and composition since 2015, their music simmers with quiet, transparent possibility, even in its densest moments.
 In addition to having been featured at the TD Toronto Jazz Festival and as part of Zula’s past seasons, they’ve documented their lucid ensemble identity on the recording Entangled Pathways.